cloudmesh/classes/docs/source/overview.rst

     * 6 pages, one student in the project
     * 9 pages, two student in the project
-    * 12 pages, three student in the projet
+    * 12 pages, three student in the project

-Work Breackdown:
+Work Breakdown:
     This document is only needed for team projects.
 A one page PDF document describing who did what.